 Check Prices for The Griswold Inn in Essex, CT

 Other Fall Train Rides

-Shorter tourist lines throughout the country operate fall foliage, Thanksgiving, “Santa,” and other seasonally themed excursions.
+Shorter tourist lines throughout the country operate other fall foliage train rides as well as Thanksgiving, Christmas, and other seasonally themed excursions.
 American-Rails.com has a state-by-state searchable directory of scenic rail excursions, including a section on fall foliage.

 Editor’s note: This story was originally published in 2013.
 It has been updated to reflect the most current information.
 Ed Perkins contributed to this story.

 You Might Also Like:• 8 Things No One Tells You About Hiking Mount Kilimanjaro

 • A Guide to 10 ‘Luxury Bus’ Lines You Can Take Instead of Amtrak

 • What Company Should You Hike Kilimanjaro With?